Teenagers and alcohol: what you need to know

 At first it can make people feel energised and more social.
 But as people drink more, they might become drowsy, lose balance and coordination, slur speech and think more slowly.
-They can even feel sick or vomit.
+They can feel sick and vomit.

 As the amount of alcohol in the blood goes up, people can’t think clearly or coordinate their bodies properly.
 This means they’re at risk of accidents and injuries or being involved in violence.

-At extreme levels, alcohol can make people unconscious or stop them breathing normally.
-Young people have been known to die from alcohol poisoning or from choking on vomit.
+At high levels, alcohol can make people unconscious or stop them breathing normally.
+Young people have been known to die from alcohol poisoning or from choking on their own vomit.

 One of the most important tasks of adolescence is learning how to make independent, responsible decisions.
 Some of these decisions will be good and some not so good – making mistakes and learning from them is all part of growing up.

 But alcohol affects people’s ability to think quickly, make good judgments and avoid dangerous situations or risky behaviour.

 For example, a young person under the influence of alcohol could:

 - be involved in physical or verbal violence